AlvinKiprotich-dev/AlvinKiprotich-dev/README.md

 - A techNerd 🤓
 - 👀 I’m in love Software Development
 - 🌱 I’m currently learning
-- 📫 How to reach me LinkedIn: Alvin Kiprotich
+- 📫 How to reach me LinkedIn: AlvinKiprotich-dev

 <!---